Dorothy Chandler Pavilion: Annual Holiday Celebration

+In popular culture

 The Dorothy Chandler Pavilion is featured in the 2008 video game Midnight Club: Los Angeles.

 The site was used as the location for an avant-garde perfume ad directed by Spike Jonze.

-Nick Hexum, The lead singer of the Alt Rock band 311, was briefly a waiter at this venue, as referenced in lyrics from their song "Applied Science".
+Nick Hexum, the lead singer of the alt rock band 311, was briefly a waiter at this venue, as referenced in the lyrics of their song "Applied Science".